Sales negotiation techniques to close more deals

 Hidden information revealed and stronger connection

-Consultative sales and long-term relationships
+Consultative selling and long-term relationships

 Builds trust, reduces defensiveness, differentiates the seller